 One of the primary reasons students go to college is to increase their chances of getting a good job.
-However, the fact is that it takes the average college graduate three to six months to secure meaningful employment after earning a degree; and for early exiters without a credential, that time could be increasingly longer to land a job with a livable wage.
+However, it takes college graduates an average of three to six months to secure meaningful employment after earning a degree; and for early exiters without a credential, the time to obtain a job with a livable wage could be longer.

 A solid career-seeking strategy and early exposure to work-based learning (WBL) opportunities are key components to making the school to work transition successful.
-Work-based learning has been referred to as "test driving a career".
-The Louisiana Workforce Commission, through its Office of Workforce Development (OWD), defines WBL as follows:
+Work-based learning has been referred to as "test driving a career.